MichaelArnoldOwens/wonder-reddit-reader/README.md

 ## Things to Note
   > If the user doesn’t configure any subreddits, show posts from https://www.reddit.com/r/news/ by default.

 I made the decision to show `/r/news` posts by default if the user's home page had no posts.
+Since an empty home screen does not provide any value to the user.

   >Write a server only if you think there is a functional reason for having one.
 Our feature requirements are front-end only. serve is a great way to serve static pages.